AgustinVignoli/gamesOfDrones/README.md

 ### Installing

-Open a command promot on the root folder and execute the following commads:
+Open a command prompt on the root folder and execute the following commads:

 ```
 npm install